• Home

 If you would like to be reimbursed by your health insurance provider for medical massage treatment, please contact your provider to verify coverage prior to scheduling your first appointment.
 Once coverage is confirmed, you will need a prescription from your doctor, including a diagnosis code and treatment plan.
 We will provide you with a medical super bill that you can submit to your insurance provider for reimbursement.

-Copyright © 2021 Becki Curtis LMT, MLD-C - All Rights Reserved.
+Copyright © 2025 Becki Curtis HHP, LMT, MLD-C - All Rights Reserved.

 • About